harvester/harvester/README.md

 If you need any help with Harvester, please join us at either our [Slack](https://slack.rancher.io/) #harvester channel or [forums](https://forums.rancher.com/) where most of our team hangs out at.

 If you have any feedback or questions, feel free to [file an issue](https://github.com/harvester/harvester/issues/new/choose).

+You can also [Ask Harvester Guru](https://gurubase.io/g/harvester), it is a Harvester-focused AI to answer your questions.

 ## License